Updated December 2015

 - 21 students from McPherson County are currently studying at KU Medical Center.

-- McPherson County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Directors.
-The medical education directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.
+- McPherson County is part of the South-Central Medical Education Network with Greg Thomas, M.D., and Marla Ullom-Minnich, M.D., residents of McPherson and Moundridge, respectively, serving as the medical education directors.
+The directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 58 KU Medical Center graduates live and/or practice in McPherson County.
+- 63 KU Medical Center alumni live and/or practice in McPherson County.

 - 2 health care providers have been placed in McPherson County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

-- 1 enrollment in KU Medical Center continuing education courses and conferences by a McPherson County health care professional in Fiscal Year 2015.
+- 60 enrollments in KU Medical Center continuing education/professional development courses and conferences by McPherson County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.